minprog/programmeren-2/problems/hangman-evil/hangman.md

 After having defined those constraints, you can formulate an assertion:

-    assert length > 0 and length < 10
+    assert length > [MIN] and length < [MAX]

 Putting this simple stament in your code will make sure that Python halts the program if at that point the assertion "fails".
+Of course, [MIN] and [MAX] should be replaced with the actual minimum and maximum values you want to enforce.

     class Hangman:
         def __init__(self, length, num_guesses):
-            assert length > 0 and length < 10
+            assert length > [MIN] and length < [MAX]
             # ... and here follows other code.

 Now if for some reason you (or someone else) tries to create a program that creates a Hangman object using a `length` of -5, Python will halt it immediately.
 You can then immediately see why it halted: the assertion failed, which means the parameter had an "impossible" value.
 You can than trace back **why** that parameter was -5 in the first place.
 Probably a mistake!